transloadit/uppy/website/src/docs/dropbox.md

 Things to note:

-*   Choose the "Dropbox API", not the business variant.
+*   Choose the “Dropbox API”, not the business variant.
-*   Typically you'll want "Full Dropbox" access, unless you are very certain that you need the other one.
+*   Typically you’ll want “Full Dropbox” access, unless you are absolutely certain that you need the other one.

-You'll be redirected to the app page.
+You’ll be redirected to the app page.
 This page lists the app key and app secret, which you should use to configure Companion as shown above.

-The app page has a "Redirect URIs" field.
+The app page has a “Redirect URIs” field.
 Here, add:

     https://$YOUR_COMPANION_HOST_NAME/dropbox/redirect